ezra-bible-app/ezrabibleapp.net/index.md

 * Strongs Dictionary support
 * User-friendly interface with tabs
 * Switchable light/dark color theme
+* User data can be synchronized across multiple devices
-* Localizations for English, Spanish, German, Dutch, French, Slovakian, Ukrainian, Russian
+* Localizations for English, Spanish, German, Dutch, French, Slovakian, Ukrainian, Russian, Romanian, Brazilian Portuguese

 A detailed list of features can be found [on a separate page](/features).